 - Dwayne K. Buttler, J.D., University of Louisville

-When the pilot is complete in September 2015, all journals using Open Journal Systems will be able to join the PLN provided they meet the following criteria:
+All journals can join the PLN provided they meet the following criteria:

-- The journal must be running the most current version of OJS
+- The journal must be running OJS 2.4.7 or higher

 - The journal must have an ISSN